 - Previous publications/writing experience.
 Were you published in the New York Times?
 Fantastic!
 If this is your first book, you might mention it briefly, but only if you have room after all of your more important information.
 Otherwise, you can state what you are in vague terms: novelist, writer, poet, etc.

 - Other ways to find you.
 Do you blog?
 Have a podcast?
 Write regular articles for a popular site?
-Include other ways for readers to find your work or contact you directly, if you wish.
+Include other ways for readers to find your work or contact you directly if you wish.

 - Personal life.
-Decide how comfortable you and your family are with divulging personal information; naming your spouse, children, and pets are not necessary, takes up precious space in your bio, and won’t sell your book any better.
+Decide how comfortable you and your family are with divulging personal information; naming your spouse, children, and pets is not necessary, takes up precious space in your bio, and won’t sell your book any better.
 Including your city (or the nearest major city) may help you connect with local readers.

 - Your personality.
 If your book is of an appropriate subject matter, don’t be afraid to show your personality in your bio.
 What are your hobbies, your interests, your weird personality traits?
 If you’re a witty, clever person, your bio should reflect that.

-Write multiple Author Bios
+Write Multiple Author Bios

 One should be very short (~ 25 words) and contain the name of your most recent book, to use for article bylines, and one should be around 100 words for your book cover and website.
 Finally, be prepared to edit the bio for each publication you need it for.
 For example, you may not mention your obsession with designer shoes in your main author bio, but if you’re writing an article for a shopping magazine, those readers would find interest in your unhealthy Manolo Blahnik collection.

 You can find a variety of templates and advice that dives into specifics based on your genre and audience around the web.
-Reedsy offers a great example of author bios with templates we highly recommend checking out.

 Finally, have a few honest friends and colleagues review your bio.
 Aside from being able to benefit from a final proofread, you may realize you left out an important factoid or gone on for too long about Jingles and Meriwether.